wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-create-deploy-django-app.md

     \env\

 Python virtual environment.
-Created during deployment if a compatible virtual environment doesn't already exist on the web site.
+Created during deployment if a compatible virtual environment doesn't already exist on the web app.
 Packages listed in requirements.txt are pip installed, but pip will skip installation if the packages are already installed.

-The next 3 sections describe how to proceed with the web site development under 3 different environments:
+The next 3 sections describe how to proceed with the web app development under 3 different environments:

 - Windows, with Python Tools for Visual Studio
 - Windows, with command line